NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 Step 2: Exploring File System Commands
 --------------------------------------

-Tapis provide commands for doing file operartions.
-It providess commands for uploading and downloading files to and from the storage systems as well as typical commands dealing with file system opeartions at thr remove stoarge system.
+Tapis provides commands for doing file operartions.
+It provides commands for uploading and downloading files to and from the storage systems as well as typical commands dealing with file system opeartions at thr remove stoarge system.

 Some commands we would like you to try.